methodgames/methodgames.github.io/roleplay.md

 - Please see the table below for information regarding which monuments are PVP and which monuments are not.
 - Specifics about certain monuments and temporary PVP zones are also outlined below.
 - There is a max team size of 8 for PVP zones.
+- Rocket PVP is only permitted if you are certain that your rockets you will not damage or hit another player's base.
+Remote PVP is not allowed.
 - If you have died in PVP or for an RP reason, do not assume a teleport back from admins.
 - You are not allowed to use RP or transportation to bait people into a PVP zone in order to kill them.
     - If you are killed after being invited to a PVP zone, this will not be considered baiting; you are entering at your own discretion.